llm-bible/llm-bible.github.io/_publications/liang2024monitoring.markdown

 bibkey: liang2024monitoring
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2403.07183"}
-tags: ['Model Architecture', 'Survey Paper', 'Reinforcement Learning', 'RAG', 'EMNLP', 'GPT', 'NeurIPS', 'ICLR']
+tags: ['GPT', 'Survey Paper', 'ICLR', 'RAG', 'NeurIPS', 'Model Architecture', 'Reinforcement Learning', 'EMNLP']
 ---
 We present an approach for estimating the fraction of text in a large corpus which is likely to be substantially modified or produced by a large language